OpenKNX/OGM-Common/README.md

 The main functions are:
 - setup and calling the knx stack
 - setup and calling of the OpenKNX Modules
-- User flash handling for persistent data of the OpenKNX Modules
+- flash handling for persistent data of the OpenKNX Modules

-## Hardware-Support

-It is written for use with RP2040 (arduino-pico core) or SAMD21 (arduino core).

 ## Usage